klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

 null
 ```

-When registration is completed, a bridge between EN-02 and SCN-L2-02 is added as shown in the figure below to configure HA.
+When registration is completed, a bridge contract is registered in both EN-02 and SCN-L2-02 as shown in the figure below to configure HA.

 ![](../images/sc-ha-after-register.png)